TSGut/BProbeM/README.md

 BProbeM is a [fork](https://en.wikipedia.org/wiki/Fork_(software_development)) of BProbe by Lukas Schneiderbauer, adding several features for scanning such as the newly added directional scans, improves and completes missing documentation and improves computational time by changing how some internal procedures are handled.

-The underlying theory is not described in this document, and for a comprehensive treatment is referred to [the paper introducing the original BProbe](https://arxiv.org/abs/1601.08007).
+The underlying theory is not described in this document, for a comprehensive treatment please refer to [the paper introducing the original BProbe](https://arxiv.org/abs/1601.08007).

 ## Installation & Getting Started